kingfree/voice-changer/server-rs/README.md

 # server-rs

 This directory contains a minimal Rust reimplementation of `MMVCServerSIO.py`.
-It uses the `tokio` ecosystem and `axum` to provide HTTP endpoints similar to the original Python server.
+It uses the `tokio` ecosystem and `axum` to provide HTTP endpoints.
+The server mirrors the Python layout by exposing a REST API (`MMVC_Rest`) and a simple WebSocket endpoint through `MMVC_SocketIOApp`.

 ## Requirements